message/iata/MT.md

 - a "Digital Green Certificate" issued in Serbia, with a QR code and showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 vaccination certificate issued by Qatar Ministry of Public Health showing that they were fully vaccinated at least 14 days before arrival; or
 - a digital COVID-19 vaccination certificate "Certifikate Dixhitale Shqiptare" issued by Albania; or
 - a COVID-19 vaccination certificate issued in the USA showing that they were fully vaccinated at least 14 days before arrival.
-The vaccination certificate must be verified through the VeriFLY app.
+The vaccination certificate must be verified through the VeriFLY app;
+- a "COVID-19 Digital Certificate" issued in Australia and verified through the Medicare Express Plus App;
+- a medical certificate showing pregnancy or an antenatal record card.
 - Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech;
 - passengers arriving on humanitarian, medevac or repatriation flights;
 - merchant Seamen.